Master Electricians Excellence Awards 2022

 - Contribution to industry

-Our team of independent judges will scrutinize these entries, with the winners being announced at a spectacular gala dinner held in Wellington on 14 October 2022.
+Our team of independent judges will scrutinize these entries, with the winners being announced at a spectacular gala dinner held in Auckland on 14 October 2022.

 Note: Should the physical event not be able to take place due to any government-imposed restrictions a digital event will still take place on the same date.